brotatotes/bht-automation/bht gen 1/Matthew/Chapter 24/Matthew 24 34 bht.md

 3. "In the Old Testament, a generation was reckoned as forty years."

 ### John Gill:
-1. "The sense is, that all the men of that age should not die, but some should live till all these things were fulfilled."
+1. "Not the generation of men in general; as if the sense was, that mankind should not cease, until the accomplishment of these things."
-2. "As many did, and as there is reason to believe they might, and must, since all these things had their accomplishment, in and about forty years after this."
+2. "But it respects that present age, or generation of men then living in it; and the sense is, that all the men of that age should not die, but some should live till all these things were fulfilled."
 3. "This is a full and clear proof, that not anything that is said before, relates to the second coming of Christ, the day of judgment, and end of the world; but that all belong to the coming of the son of man, in the destruction of Jerusalem, and to the end of the Jewish state."

 ### John Wesley:
-1. "This generation of men now living shall not pass till all these things be done" - The phrase suggests that while a significant portion of that generation would pass away, not all would.
-This prediction proved true as the city and temple were destroyed around 39 or 40 years later.
+1. "This generation of men now living shall not pass till all these things be done" - The phrase suggests that while some individuals from that generation would still be alive, not all would witness the fulfillment of these events.
+This prediction proved true, as the city and temple were destroyed approximately 39 or 40 years later.

-2. "The expression implies, that great part of that generation would be passed away, but not the whole." - This commentary highlights that while many individuals from that generation would die before the events occurred, there would still be some who would witness the fulfillment of these prophecies.
+2. "The expression implies, that great part of that generation would be passed away, but not the whole." - This commentary highlights that a significant portion of that generation would have already passed away by the time these events occurred, indicating that the fulfillment of the prophecy would not be immediate.

-3. "For the city and temple were destroyed thirty-nine or forty years after." - This statement provides a specific timeframe for the fulfillment of the prophecy, indicating that the destruction of the city and temple took place approximately 39 or 40 years after the prediction was made.
+3. "For the city and temple were destroyed thirty-nine or forty years after." - This statement provides a specific timeframe for the fulfillment of the prophecy, emphasizing that the destruction of the city and temple took place nearly four decades after the prediction was made.

 ## Generation Details